yrncolloo/School-Admin-Dashboard/README.md

 # School Admin dashboard

-Well this is a School Admin dashboard which I have implemented in rust
+Well this is a School Admin dashboard which I'm implementing in rust